mr55p-dev/rancher/README.md

 # rancher

-`rancher` is a utility for creating Git branches.
+`rancher` is a utility for creating Git branches, with support for autofilling from a jira ticket.
 Very simple, run `rancher`, fill out the fields, and get a git branch at the end of it.
 Branches are created with the format `{feature type?}/{ticket?}/{description}`.

 > [!NOTE]
 > It's possible to customise the separator, but not yet the layout of the components in the branch.